mikeperry-tor/acwiki/Survival-Guides/Rdsys-Survival-Guide.md

 ## Deploying a new lox-distributor

-1. Compile the binary in the root of the `lox-distributor` crate: `cargo build --bin --release`
+1. Compile the binary in the root of the `lox-distributor` crate: `cargo build --release`
 2. The binary will be in the `lox/target/release` directory.
 Copy the binary to the server: `scp target/release/lox-distributor rdsys-frontend-01:`
 3. Log into `rdsys-frontend-01.
 4. Change to the `rdsys` user by running `sudo -u rdsys -i`.